Alaamahm0ud/Cyber-Security-Guard-Defense-Stack/README.md

 📄 License & Ethical Use

-This platform is designed solely for ethical cybersecurity research and defensive operations.
+This platform is built exclusively for ethical cybersecurity research and defensive applications.
-Any unauthorized, malicious, or offensive use is strictly prohibited.
+Unauthorized testing or offensive actions are strictly prohibited.

 License: Apache-2.0